How to Get a French Passport

 When to Hire an Immigration Expert

-While many people can manage the application on their own, seeking professional help is a wise investment in certain situations.
+Plenty of people handle the application themselves, but professional help is worth it in certain cases.
 Consider hiring an expert if:

-• Your case is complex, such as relying on a complicated ancestry claim or having past legal issues.
+• Your case is complex, for example a difficult ancestry claim or past legal issues

 How long does it take to get a French passport through naturalization?